MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/index.md

 # Content Directory

-Hyperlinks to each of the lab exercises and demos are listed below.
+Hyperlinks to each of the exercises are listed below.

 ## Exercises